melanieharo22/cse15l-lab-reports/labreport1.md

 **Melanie Haro** <br />
 **A17390371** <br />

-I will be showing you how to connect to remote access and understanding file systems on a Mac.
+I will be showing you how to connect to remote access and understanding file systems on a Mac. <br />
 **What is remote access and why is it used?**
 - way to connect users to a remote computer
 - great tool for remote access